NightAcrobat777/HackCC---IEEE---SWC/README.md

 3. **Step 2 - Target Universities**: Select one or more target schools
 4. **Step 3 - Major**: Choose your intended major
 5. **Step 4 - Summary**: Review your selections
-6. **Chat Assistant**: Click "Chat with Transfer Assistant →" to start getting personalized help
+6. **Chat Assistant**: Click "Chat with TransferReady Assistant →" to start getting personalized help

 The AI assistant will use your profile to provide tailored advice on:
 - Transfer requirements and articulation agreements